|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 Each pipe loop involves four circ pumps, one per condenser.
 Thus each circ pump must supply:

-3.5885 kW / 4 = 0.897 kW of mechanical energy per fluid acceleration.
-For practical purposes the fluid velocity drops to almost zero in each condenser, so each of the 4 condensers requires a 2 HP pump before consideration of the external thermal distribution loop pump load.
+5.458 kW / 4 = 1.364 kW of mechanical energy per fluid acceleration.
+For practical purposes the fluid velocity drops to almost zero in each condenser, so after allowing for pump inefficiency each of the 4 condensers likely requires a 5 HP circulation pump in order to provide a zero net pressure drop across the condenser.
+The thermal distribution system pump load is assigned to the cooling towers and the buildings.

 WATER FLOW DESIGN: